BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 Amaria's Doubles team is built well around the Water Surface and the spread of Surf to your party while taking little/no damage from the spread to her party members, as Vaporeon and Seismitoad both have Water Absorb.
 This means your own Water types will potentially have a harder time on this fight than the singles fight.
 With Primarina'and Blastoise's coverage, Lanturn to check your Electric types and no-status condition Lapras to potentially ruin a sweeper's day thanks to Perish Song and Protect, she has a pretty bulky team that can deal with lots of teams you attempt to use.
 On Zekrom Route only, her Blastoise can mega-evolve, making its Aura Sphere a bit stronger and raising its stats somewhat.

 As with the singles fight you may consider transforming the field.
 Murkwater Surface will deal passive damage to her team members each turn... but Lanturn and Blastoise may change it back with Whirlpool.
 Icy Field helps alleviate the speed issues, boosts, etc... but can be changed back with Seismitoad's Earthquake.
 The latter is potentially a good route to go with if you have a fast special-attacking Grass type who can one shot Seismitoad on turn 1.
-You can also try using the Water Surface or Underwater to your advantage - without Swift Swim on any of her Pokémon, bringing some Swift Swimmers of your own might let you outspeed and crush her with the right setups.
+You can also try using the Water Surface or Underwater to your advantage - without Swift Swim on any of her Pokemon, bringing some Swift Swimmers of your own might let you outspeed and crush her with the right setups.
 Raichu-Alola can do ok on the Water Surface in this fight, and Dhelmise can be really powerful Underwater.
-Any Pokémon with Water Absorb, Dry Skin, or Storm Drain such as Heliolisk and Cradily can also neutralize many of the attacks she will try to use and let you wear out her Pokémon, potentially to Toxic stall or take away her PP with the non-Water type moves.
+Any Pokemon with Water Absorb, Dry Skin, or Storm Drain such as Heliolisk and Cradily can also neutralize many of the attacks she will try to use and let you wear out her Pokemon, potentially to Toxic stall or take away her PP with the non-Water type moves.
 There are lots of strategies that you can use here once you get around how solid her team is in the the Water / Underwater fields.

 Regardless of which fight you chose, you'll be rewarded with the *Torrent Badge* and *TM55 Scald*.
 Sweet.